squarepupil/website-pages/src/pages/detailed.md

 !indetail-vote.jpg

+END

 ## Empowerment

+ABS

-++Democratic justice empowers our students to advocate for themselves and others.++
+Democratic justice empowers our students to advocate for themselves and others.

+BODY

 Our democratic justice system empowers our students to find their voice as individuals and as part of the community.
 They quickly change roles from